khangbdd/Data-processing-CLI/README.md

 This will work.

 ### Planned Features 🚧
-None all plan features finished.
+None, all plan features finished.
 (Will update more if have a request)

 ## Command Structure
 ### General Syntax